SURREAL ADVENTURES

 ‘Which Islands?’

-‘Didn’t your friends tell you about us sailing off to the Flatlands and Hillcountry?’
+‘Didn’t your friends tell you about sailing off to the Flatlands and the Hill Country?’

-‘Oh, that; yes, I guess they did, although it seemed too fantastic to believe.’
+‘Oh, that; yes, I guess they did, although I didn’t think it would be this soon.
+Besides, it still seems too fantastic to believe.’

 ‘Well, believe it, Sebastian.
 I didn’t come all this way for breakfast.
 Wasn’t this what you might have expected when they told you I’d be your assigned guide?’

-‘Yes, of course, but do you mean now?
-With everything that had gone on with me on the island’s new environment, I hadn’t given much thought to sailing off into a virtual world without spending some time back at the lodge to debrief my mentors about my experiences here.’
+‘Yes, of course, but with everything that has been going on with me on this island, I hadn’t given much thought to sailing off right away into some unknown world.
+I guess I assumed I was to spend some time back at the lodge to debrief my mentors about my experiences here.’

-‘What makes you think they’re waiting for you as if they didn’t have better things to do?’
+‘And what makes you think they’re sitting for you to show up as if they didn’t have better things to do?’

 He was right; still, I wasn’t prepared for anything quite like this.
-Though I didn’t say anything, I would have expected to see someone better groomed who appeared less like a pirate and more like a guide who sailed in something more elegant than this dilapidated piece of antiquity.
+Although I didn’t say anything, I would have expected to see someone better groomed, appearing less like a pirate and more like a guide sailing in something more elegant than what seemed a dilapidated piece of antiquity.

 ‘Before I get on board, what more can you tell me about this voyage?
-Eli and Mo described it as a Magical Mystery Tour to some far-off islands that aren’t actual islands but virtual projections.’
+Eli and Mo described it as a Magical Mystery Tour to some far-off islands that don’t actually exist except as viral projections of parallel realities, whatever that is.’

-‘Mo and Eli tried to describe it to me, but it seemed so far out that I didn’t understand that much.’
+‘Mo and Eli tried to describe the process to me, but it seemed a bit too far out for me to understand much.’

-‘It’s not that complicated; your perceptions will be condensations of the impressions from your accumulation of feedstock experiences in this life.’
+‘It’s not that complicated; it will be condensations of impressions from an accumulation of experiences in this and other lives.’

-‘So what can you tell me about those I was told who will be participating in our MMT?’
+‘So what can you tell me about those who might be participating in our MMT?’

 ‘That’s lovely, but how realistic is that?
-Such perception might reflect many lives, but not mine.’
+Such projection might reflect their perceptions, but not mine.’

-‘With your tacit consent, they will inquire into your subliminal memories to draw whatever relevant information you have so that you may access even the most abstract impressions.
-All this will be comingled with their projections within your mind’s hologram, pulled together to teach whatever lessons you are meant to learn.
-Within a collage of familiar and unfamiliar structures and objects, you will be able to interpret what is represented with enhanced meaning.
+‘Your lifetime of subliminal memories will provide a feedstock of information that will comingle in a holographic projection, pulled together to teach whatever lessons you are meant to learn.
+Within this collage of familiar and unfamiliar structures and objects, you will be able to interpret what is represented with enhanced meaning.
 Some may even seem humorous in their depictions to help you get the point.’

 ‘Okay, just so I understand, these holograms are supposed to extract, interpret and then project my subliminal impressions to a template where they can be perceived, much like life on earth.
 Is that right?’

 ‘Yes, these impressions will be downloaded as multisensory experiences even more perceptible than anything you could experience on earth.
-Regardless, you and I will be the only nonrepresentational realities there, whereas all other MMT experiences will represent various thought forms.
+Regardless, you and I will be the only nonrepresentational realities there, whereas all other MMT experiences will represent thought forms drawn from parallel realities.

 ‘You may wish to consider this similar to a movie representing the images of actors rather than the physical manifestation of the actors themselves.
-It’s even possible some of these projections may even include those you interact with in your dream states.’
+It’s even possible some of these projections may even include those you have interacted with in your dream states, or you in theirs.’

 ‘I wonder if I could meet Julianne on one of these islands; that would be a dream come true.’

-‘For now, there’s too much for you to assimilate, yet one day, I’m sure you will, as you reflect on what you write about these adventures.’
+‘For now, there’s too much for you to assimilate, yet one day, I’m sure you will, as you reflect on what you are about to experience.’

 ‘Fine by me,’ I said.
-‘Mo and Eli already explained this to me, but it still confused me how I could participate in a virtual reality that wasn’t real even though I was.
+‘Mo and Eli already explained this to me, but I still find it confusing how I could possibly be participating in what isn’t even real while, all the time, I was.
 From what you’re saying, I think you're saying that, in essence, the virtual world is a composition of latent thought patterns of unmanifested reality.’

-‘Yes, that’s what they are… holographic thought patterns.
-Nevertheless, appearances are fleeting, as in the quantum field of subatomic physics, where cause and effect manifest at once.
-I’m sure this will be easier for you to understand once we become immersed in these alternate dimensions.
+‘Yes, in a sense, that’s what they are… holographic thought patterns.
+Nevertheless, appearances are fleeting, as in the quantum field of subatomic physics, where cause and effect manifest as one.
+Again, I’m sure this will be easier for you to understand once we become immersed in these alternate dimensions.

-‘So then, First Mate Sebastian… shall we at last cast off onto the seas of our virtual world?
-The skies are clear, so it should be smooth sailing.
+‘So then, First Mate Sebastian… shall we now cast off onto the glittering seas of our brave new world?
+The skies are clear, so it should be smooth sailing, at least for a while.
 Are you ready?’

-‘Maybe a day; maybe an eternity,’ he said, ‘after all, what’s time but a perception?
+‘Maybe a day; maybe an eternity,’ he said, ‘after all, what’s time but a perception in the meadows of dancing stars?

-‘Well then, if that’s all there is to it,’ I chuckled, ‘I’ll batten down the hatches and pack my journal.
+‘Well then, if that’s all there is to it,’ I chuckled, ‘I’ll batten down the hatches, pack my bags and grab my journal.
 I don’t suppose Mo and Eli are expecting me any time soon since they’re the ones who booked me on this voyage as part of my practicum at Summit U.’

 ‘We never stop learning, do we, First Mate?
-How often do you get to charter a ship from the ancient past to visit the present’s future?’
+How often do you get to charter a ship from the ancient past to visit your present future?’

 ‘Not since ingesting a variety of substances while a student.’